xan105/node-error/README.md

 About
 =====

-A very simple error wrapper.
+A very simple error wrapper extending the `Error` constructor.

 Install
 =======